yasudakn/kubeflow-pipelines-clv/README.md

 ## Building and deploying

-The building and deploying of the solution components has been automated using **Cloud Build**.
+The deployment of the example pipelines has been automated using **Cloud Build**.

 Refer to [README](./deploy/README.md) in the `/deploy` folder of this repo for the detailed deployment instructions.